The ornate Hospital de Sant Pau is a grand old hospital.

 The Hospital de Sant Pau was built on the foundations of an old religious hospital dating back to the end of the 800s.

-It was the queen’s banker Pau Gil who donated a considerable fortune upon his death in 1896 that allowed the city to move ahead with its new modernist hospital.
+It was the queen’s banker Pau Gil who donated a considerable fortune upon his death in 1896, that allowed the city to move ahead with its new modernist hospital.
 Domènech i Montaner was put in charge.

-The complex that we enjoy today is the result of some amazing restoration works in the past years that have given us an amazing museum and cultural centre.
+The hospital complex that we enjoy today is the result of some amazing €100 million restoration works in the past years (the work of Barcelona city council and others) that have given us an amazing museum and cultural centre.

 What to See at Recinte Modernista de Sant Pau

 The Hospital de Sant Pau is an eclectic mix of neo-Gothic influences where bricks, glazed tiles, mosaics, and stained glass create an ornamental richness that’s hard to match.